Herbert and Katherine Jacobs First House: Media and exhibits

 After the house was completed, photographs of the building were displayed at the Honolulu Academy of Arts, the Williston Academy, and the Wisconsin Union Theater.
-In addition, a model of the house was shown in a 1940 exhibit at New York's Museum of Modern Art (MoMA), and another model of the house was displayed at MoMA in 1994.
+A model of the house was shown in a 1940 exhibit at New York's Museum of Modern Art (MoMA), and another model of the house was displayed at MoMA in 1994.
 The Solomon R. Guggenheim Museum, also in New York, displayed a model of the building in 2009 as part of its exhibition Frank Lloyd Wright: From Within Outward.

 Herb and Katherine Jacobs wrote a book about their two houses, Frank Lloyd Wright: An Illustrated Memoir, which was published in 1978.
-The house is also detailed Uncommon Places: The Architecture of Frank Lloyd Wright, a documentary that aired on PBS Wisconsin in 1984, and Frank Lloyd Wright, a 1997 book by the historian Robert McCarter.
+The house is also detailed in Uncommon Places: The Architecture of Frank Lloyd Wright, a documentary that aired on PBS Wisconsin in 1984, and Frank Lloyd Wright, a 1997 book by the historian Robert McCarter.

 Landmark designations

 The Jacobs First House was added to the National Register of Historic Places (NRHP) in 1974, and Madison's City Landmarks Commission designated the Jacobs First House as a municipal landmark the same year.
 The house was re-added to the NRHP as a National Historic Landmark in 2003, and a plaque commemorating this designation was installed in 2005.
-The United States Department of the Interior nominated the Jacobs First House and nine other Wright–designed buildings to the World Heritage List in 2015; the buildings had previously been nominated in 2011.
+The United States Department of the Interior nominated the Jacobs First House and nine other Wright-designed buildings to the World Heritage List in 2015; the buildings had previously been nominated in 2011.
 UNESCO added eight properties, including the Jacobs First House, to the World Heritage List in July 2019 under the title "The 20th-Century Architecture of Frank Lloyd Wright".
 The house was listed as a World Heritage Site because it had been Wright's first Usonian house.